How to pay output VAT and reclaim input VAT

 If you’re invoice accounting, when you’re adding up your output VAT, you include the VAT on all the invoices you’ve issued to your customers during that quarter.
 That’s all the invoices which are dated during that quarter.

 You include the VAT on these invoices regardless of whether your customers have paid you for them yet.

-You have to wait 6 months and then HM Revenue will give you bad debt relief.
+You have to wait 6 months and then HMRC will give you bad debt relief.